 Travel across water on the Bolivar Ferry, view giant tankers and barges as they travel to and from port.
 Watch the Shrimp Boats and look for Dolphins as they follow the shrimp boats looking for a free dinner.
 There’s plenty to see on the Galveston-Bolivar Ferry.

 Many travelers ride the ferry while visiting Bolivar Peninsula or Galveston by walking on.
+Click here it experience a ride across and enjoy the view.
 With an upper observation area outside and a sitting area with a/c inside that's surrounded by windows the view is amazing both inside and outside.
 From Bolivar the path gives you a great view of Fort Travis and the Bolivar Lighthouse, tankers and ships anchored or traveling into port or out to sea.
 Coming into the Galveston Landing you’ll pass Seawolf Park on one side and the U.S. Coast Guard Station on the other.
 As the ferry turns into the Galveston dock in the distance you’ll also see the Galveston Yacht Basin.